garrandall/popular-music-data/tracks/souljas-master-p.md

 Fiends roll up and get fixed ba-bayyy
 Fifties and doves or the bic ba-bayyy
 Smoke weed with my nigga but don't trick ba-bayyy
-Now if you step to one of my niggaz, then you steppin to me I heard you famous cat, but you don't mean shit to me I'm out that C-P-3 and I'm a soulja for life
+Now if you step to one of my niggas, then you steppin to me I heard you famous cat, but you don't mean shit to me I'm out that C-P-3 and I'm a soulja for life
-And all my real niggaz wild out from left to the right
+And all my real niggas wild out from left to the right